Last Updated on June 19, 2021 by Grow with Bovees

 An effective way to speed up the process of composting is by grinding up eggshells.
 The smaller the shell particles, the better—studies show that finely-ground eggshells in the garden can add calcium, and be just as effective as pure calcium and better than agricultural lime for adjusting acidic soil.

-A coffee grinder is your best friend when you want to powder eggshells; obviously, though, don’t use your fancy Baratza to get the job done—you may want to consider a cheaper grinder exclusively to turn your eggshells into a fine powder.
+A coffee grinder is your best friend when you want to powder eggshells; obviously, though, don’t use your fancy Baratza to get the job done—you may want to consider a cheaper grinder exclusively for your composting toolbox, to turn your eggshells into a fine powder.
 This ground eggshell can go into your compost bin, or you can spread it around in your garden soil and in the planting holes, especially.

 If you don’t have a grinder, you could follow the alternate process of boiling and using the egg water instead.
 Boil around 10 or 20 eggshells and let this mix sit overnight after you’ve taken it off the stove.
 Strain the eggshells out the next morning and lo and behold!
 You have liquid calcium on your hands.
 With around 4 mg of calcium from each eggshell in the water, two cups of this per plant are sufficient every couple of weeks.

 Of course, you can always go the old-fashioned route and use a rolling pin or your feet to crush them into small pieces (the only time when it’s okay to walk on eggshells!).
 Dry out the eggshells over several days, till the shells become brittle and dry.
 Once they reach that stage, put them in a plastic bag and pound/step on them to get them as fine as possible.
 Remember to wear shoes if you’re using your feet, though!
 You can then add the broken shells to your kitchen compost crock along with any more scraps of food or kitchen waste.

 Some folks also directly throw eggshells on to the soil, without drying or grinding.
 While this is not wrong and will also end up decomposing, it will probably only be helpful in the next season—it needs that much time to decompose sufficiently and turn into calcium.